 During his long career, Piggott’s Derby mount was always regarded as hugely significant.
 No jockey has ridden the course better and few were more ruthless in obtaining the best horse to ride to the point that he would defy trainer’s orders by testing a potential mount on the home gallops.

-Lester won on some superb horses – Crepello, Nijinsky, Sir Ivor, Roberto - but perhaps the most significant winner of recent decades came in 2001 when Galileo, ridden by Kinane, gave his Irish trainer Aidan O’Brien the first of six Derby victories before going on to become the greatest stallion in the world.
+Lester won on some superb horses – Crepello, Nijinsky, Sir Ivor, Roberto - but perhaps the most significant winner of recent decades came in 2001 when the Derby stallion, Galileo, ridden by Kinane, gave his Irish trainer Aidan O’Brien the first of six Derby victories before going on to become the greatest stallion in the world.

 Galileo’s victory emphasises the vital importance of the race to the thoroughbred as his awesome talent has passed through subsequent generations to produce many champions as well as three Derby winners.